 - Casual Vendor or Customer Interactions: Unintended disclosures can happen during routine conversations about upcoming business changes.

-Unrestricted Announcements | Disclosure of sensitive information through informal channels. | A study found that 61% of employees are likely to share sensitive company information with people outside their organization. | Manufacturing: An employee posts about a potential merger on social media.
+Disclosure of sensitive information through informal channels. | A study found that 61% of employees are likely to share sensitive company information with people outside their organization. | Manufacturing: An employee posts about a potential merger on social media.

 Construction: A project manager discusses contract details at a local bar.
 Business Services: Sharing details of a new pricing model in a company-wide email. |

-External Communication Gaps | Improper handling of information shared with external parties. | Research indicates that 43% of data breaches involve internal actors. | Logistics: Sharing a distribution network map with a non-qualified Buyer.
+Improper handling of information shared with external parties. | Research indicates that 43% of data breaches involve internal actors. | Logistics: Sharing a distribution network map with a non-qualified Buyer.

 Transportation: Discussing proprietary routing algorithms with a competitor.
 Trucking: Leaking details of a significant contract negotiation to an industry blog. |

-Technology Vulnerabilities | Risks associated with insecure digital platforms and communications. | In 2023, the average cost of a data breach reached $4.45 million. | Information Technology Service Providers: Unencrypted emails containing client credentials.
+Risks associated with insecure digital platforms and communications. | In 2023, the average cost of a data breach reached $4.45 million. | Information Technology Service Providers: Unencrypted emails containing client credentials.

 |

-Employee Circles | The spread of sensitive information through workplace gossip. | A survey showed that 56% of employees overhear confidential information at work. | Industrial Products: Leaking details of a new product design during lunch breaks. |
+The spread of sensitive information through workplace gossip. | A survey showed that 56% of employees overhear confidential information at work. | Industrial Products: Leaking details of a new product design during lunch breaks. |

-Casual Vendor or Customer Interactions | Inadvertent sharing of confidential details during routine business interactions. | It is estimated that negligent employees and insiders cause 60% of all security breaches. | Manufacturing: Discuss financial forecasts with a key supplier.
+Inadvertent sharing of confidential details during routine business interactions. | The estimate is that negligent employees and insiders are responsible for approximately 60% of all security breaches. | Manufacturing: Discuss financial forecasts with a key supplier.

 Construction: Revealing upcoming project bids to subcontractors.
 Business Services: Disclosing client acquisition strategies to a marketing consultant.
 Logistics: Sharing shipping volume projections with a freight company.
 Transportation: Discuss expansion plans with a vehicle leasing agency.
 Trucking: Inadvertently disclosing delivery routes to a fuel provider.
 Information Technology Service Providers: Sharing software development timelines with a hardware vendor.
 Industrial Services: Discussing patent applications with a research partner.
 Industrial Products: Revealing new product features to a packaging supplier. |

-Learn more about business sale and confidentiality.
+Learn more about business sales and confidentiality.

 How to Implement Key Strategies for Maintaining Confidentiality in Business Transactions